-The bottom line: Hiring a director to take control of your fundraising event will relieve you of stress because he’ll be in charge of creating separate teams for different aspects of your event and making sure everything is completed on time so your event can run seamlessly.
+Hiring a director to take control of your fundraising event will relieve you of stress because they’ll be in charge of creating separate teams for different aspects of your event and making sure everything is completed on time so your event can run seamlessly.

 Before you can continue planning, you’ll need to establish the logistics of your event.
 When and where will your event take place?

-When planning on a date and time, there are multiple factors your organization will need to take into consideration.
-First of all, when is your preferred venue available?
+When planning a date and time, there are multiple factors your organization will need to consider.
+First, when is your preferred venue available?
 Once you have the dates your location is free, you should then think about what days are best for your donor base.

-The bottom line: Think about your event’s logistics and your donors’ schedules when determining a data, time, and venue.
+Think about your event’s logistics and your donors’ schedules when determining a date, time, and venue.
 Catering to your donors’ availability allows for a higher attendance rate.